Literary & Ideas

 Thursday, May 28

-Jason Chambers is a father, farmer, and poet.
+The series continues with Jason Chambers, a father, farmer and poet.
 A native of the Lowcountry, he lives and works on Johns Island.
-Jason’s work is built on gratitude for our place in the natural world, and is a testament to its healing power.
+His work is built on gratitude for our place in the natural world and is a testament to its healing power.
 His writing touches on love and death and family and recovery and mud and birds.

 Friday, May 29